gloriadukuzeyesu/MyNotes/Computer Networks + Security/MYNotes.md

 We can do this in case we want to know the information about the hops along the way.

-Header has a **" time to lire the field**".
+Header has a **" time to LIVE the field**".
 Which is is the number of hops the packet can go.

 Many devices send a respose when TTL hits o.
 How can we use this property to get intermediate response

 There is a tool built in called **Traceroute**.
-By default it sends 3 packts with TTL 1 towards host
+By default it sends 3 packet with TTL 1 towards host

 as it goes through one hop, the TTL increase by one until it gets to the host.

-Traceroute: a tool used to get these measurement.
+`Traceroute` a tool used to send packet and get the measuremnt of the RTT of any packets that gets a response

-Example

 If you get strars *** it means you are not getting a response.

-Throughout + Bottleness

-Throughout [bits/sec] capacity between hots

-instantenous overuse/sustained

-BottleNeck